luogni/blinksy/README.md

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details and join the discussion on how to make Blinksy even better.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

+If you want to help, the best thing to do is use Blinksy for your own LED project, and share about your adventures.

 ## License